StewartalsopIII/video-clipper-streamlit/video-clipper-streamlit.md

 # Use the specific classes directly, or alias 'core.models' if you prefer 'core_models.Class'
 from core.models import VideoAnalysis, Segment, SegmentResponse from core import constants

-# Remove local SegmentDebug and SegmentResponseDebug as we are using the ones from core.models
-# class SegmentDebug(BaseModel): ...
-# class SegmentResponseDebug(BaseModel): ...

 def identify_video_topics(